 The department requires that all subsequent pages of the copy are initialled.

-- Name in full
+- name in full

-- Telephone number
+- telephone number

-Providing translations of original documents not in English
+Translating documents not in English

-In Australia, you must use translators accredited by the
+In Australia, use translators accredited by the

-National Accreditation Authority of Translators and Interpreters.
+National Accreditation Authority of Translators and Interpreters (NAATI).

 Documents for children

-For children under 6 years of age
+Children under 6 years of age

 Further information on